HonoreNiyomen/Mind-Sanctuary/README.md

-# MindSanctuary - System overview (technical summary)
+# MindSanctuary - System overview

 MindSanctuary is a non-clinical, university-centered wellbeing SaaS built with Phoenix LiveView for reactive UI and Phoenix Channels for anonymous peer chat.
 Core subsystems: